Sam holding a guinea pig in his hands, smiling to camera

 Finding Home and Laughter: Sam’s Life in Supported Independent Living

 Sam is, in his own words, “unbelievable at golf.”
-He’s also a proud guinea pig dad to Chloe, and a man who lights up any room he enters.
-Sam is one of the residents in a Cerebral Palsy Alliance Supported Independent Living home — a place where laughter, belonging, and support combine to create a truly special way of life.
+He also loves his pet guinea pig Chloe and lights up any room he enters.
+About two years ago Sam moved into one of CPA's Supported Independent Living homes — a place where laughter, belonging, and support combine to create a truly special way of life.

 Sam outside in the sunshine, smiling to camera and throwing a peace sign with one hand

 Sam’s journey to where he is now hasn’t been an easy one.
-In 2009, Sam was seriously injured in a fall.
-His father Peter remembers the night vividly — the late-night phone call, the race to the hospital, and the uncertainty that followed.
-“It didn’t even occur to me that Sam might not make it through the night,” Sam’s father, Peter says.
-“But when this sort of thing happens in your life, you’ve got to accept that massive change is afoot.”
+In 2009, when he was 27 years old, Sam was seriously injured in a fall and sustained a brain injury.
+His father Peter remembers the night vividly — when he and Sam’s mum got the late-night phone call from Sam’s girlfriend, the race to the hospital, and the uncertainty that followed.

 Supported Independent Living at CPA is built on a foundation of relationships.
 Team members take time to ensure that residents and housemates are a good match, and that the environment feels like home.
 “When Sam moved in, we thought he’d be the perfect fit,” Scout says.
 “He brought instant joy to the house.”